-What is Multichannel Retailing?
+What is omnichannel retailing?

 Multichannel retail is product-centric and allows consumers to engage around your products and let them make purchases from all the available channels; however, these channels are not integrated, thereby acting as separate purchase opportunities.

-Multichannel Retail Experience= Multiple channels + Separate Channels
+Multichannel retail experience= Multiple channels + Separate channels

 Referring to the same analogy, let’s talk about the after-purchase experience of Mark.
 Now he wishes to buy a few accessories for his laptop.
 He revisits the website, and to his surprise, he is welcomed with spot-on recommendations for the accessories without even having to look for them.
 Also, his social media feeds showcase carousel ads for the recommended products.

 When he adds the accessories to the cart, the coupon code he received via email gets automatically applied.
 Mark also gets a suggestion to visit his nearest store for a tangible customer service experience.
-This is how we define the omnichannel customer experience in retail.
+This is how we define the customer experience in omnichannel retail.